Legus-Yeung/python_projects/README.md

 For example: https://www.programiz.com/python-programming/online-compiler/

-I have currently created a CPP Caculator script to calculate your redemption value for flight or hotel bookings.
+Script 1: CPP Caculator script to calculate your redemption value for flight or hotel bookings.

+Script 2: CSV to JSON script to export certain columns to a json file.

 There will be more scripts uploaded to this repository.